mOnchhh/github-porfolio/README.md

 This repository contains two projects made in fulfillment of previous requirements: a django-based website containing different apps, and a predictive machine learning model using python's ML libraries.

-More detailed descriptions of what each project does can be found in their respective "README" files.
+More detailed descriptions of what each project does and its relevant files can be found in their respective READMEs.